Donald Woods: Final years

 In the last year of his life, Woods gave his name to support an appeal to erect a statue of Nelson Mandela in Trafalgar Square outside the South African High Commission, where anti-apartheid campaigners had demonstrated during the period of the apartheid regime.

 Woods was made a Commander of the Order of the British Empire (CBE) in 2000.
-He died of cancer on 19 August 2001 in London.
+He died of cancer on 19 August 2001 at the Royal Marsden hospital in Sutton, London.

+The funeral of Woods was held at the St. Martin-in-the-Fields Church which is located at the London's Trafalgar Square and the memorial reception was held at the South African High Commission.
+Woods body was taken back to South Africa and was buried at the cemetery in Cambridge, East London.

 The 9 ft high bronze statue of Mandela was eventually erected on nearby Parliament Square, Westminster City Council.
 It was unveiled by the British Prime Minister, Gordon Brown, on 29 August 2007, in the presence of Woods's widow, Wendy, Nelson Mandela and his wife Graça Machel, and Richard Attenborough.

 Wendy died in 2013 from melanoma.

 Donald Woods's eldest son Dillon Woods is currently the Chief Executive of the East London-based Donald Woods Foundation, which is an educational foundation in South Africa.
 His son Gavin appears on the Johnny Vaughan show on Radio X.